Greenhouse Treatment Center: FAQ

 Can I smoke?

-Yes, but any cigarettes brought to the facility must be unopened in its original container.
+Yes, but any cigarettes brought to the facility must be unopened in their original container.

 Can bring my cell phone and computer?